By Kiarran T.L. Diaz •

 At a certain point, you should stop and look at the media you are consuming and determine if it has any care for its intended audience.
 I would recommend The Handmaid’s Tale to white women who voted for Trump.
 I would recommend it to the pink-p*ssy hat feminists, but I would never and will never push this show on a person who clearly understands its consequence, a consequence that is their very own history.

-Written by Kiarran T.L.
-Diaz, an Afro-Latinx writer and activist that advocates for intersectional womanism, LGBT+, and correcting the harm of non-diverse fiction.
+Kiarran T.L.
+Diaz is an Afro-Latinx writer and activist that advocates for intersectional womanism, LGBT+, and correcting the harm of non-diverse fiction.